bernie-skipole/indipyterm/README.md

 Plus other packages which textual calls upon.

+If indipyterm is imported, rather than run as shown above, then only two items are available:

+indipyterm.version

+indipyterm.IPyTerm

+To run IPyTerm:

+    app = IPyTerm(host="localhost", port=7624, blobfolder=None)
+    app.run()

+The app.run() call will block, and the terminal client will run.

 The indipydriver package which can be used to create instrument control, and serve the INDI protocol is available at:

 https://pypi.org/project/indipydriver